voytech/tabulate/README.md

 - it requests data records one by one and delegates context rendering to table operations implementors.
 - it finalizes operations  (e.g. flushing output stream)

+Template is also responsible for resolving export operations implementors.
+For this purpose it uses invocation argument - TabulationFormat.
+There can be many implementations of TabulationFormat.
+As you will se on examples below - by default there is no explicit pointing what table operation implementors to choose.
+Typically it is sufficient to pass a file name with extension like 'file.xlsx'.
+Template will lookup for extension and apply default excel table export operations.

 ### Table DSL API.

 Kotlin type-safe DSL helps a lot with describing target table structure.